Vita Dei Houses

 Far from the noise and distractions of the world and through a program of regular prayer, spiritual direction, daily Mass attendance, educational programs, and community life in a peaceful family atmosphere, the soul begins to hear the will of God.
 Thus, with the action of the Holy Spirit, the staff at Vita Dei Houses assist in building lives for the Kingdom of God.

 During their period of residency, men and women are encouraged to have a part-time job so as to have the funds to purchase food and other necessities.
-They are also invited to volunteer for the Confraternity of Penitents to cover, either partially or fully, their monthly Program Service Fee.
-This 10 hour per week volunteer work is assigned and may include:
+Program service fees, which include housing expenses, are waived for residents who volunteer ten hours per week in Catholic Ministry.
+This work is assigned and may include: